LowSkillDeveloper/WiFiPasswordSearcher/README.md

 - Fixed offline wps generation from wpspin.html file (The problem exists in all versions from drygdryg, which migrated from java to kotlin, but I no longer have it)
 - Fixed Error when trying to save an empty network profile after checking in the database
 - Added multidex to the application because the application hit the limit of methods.
+- Fixed WPS connection without root permissions.
+- Fixed overlap of the last item in Wi-Fi networks list.
+- Fixed crash when clicking on a list item after searching in local database.
+- Fixed adding server URL with '/' at the end.

 # Screenshots